MS in Geography

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

-The following requirements musts be fulfilled: Thesis option—30 credits, including 15 credits in required courses, including 6 credits of thesis, and 15 credits in elective courses; non-thesis option—36 credits, including 12 credits in required courses and 24 credits in elective courses.
+Thesis option—30 credits, including 9 credits in required courses, 6 credits in thesis research, and 15 credits in elective courses.
+Non-thesis option—30 credits, including 9 credits in required courses, a 3-credit research or capstone internship course, and 18 credits in elective courses.

 The student’s program of study is developed in consultation with the advisor and the graduate committee.